 The workaholic doesn’t see how much time she wastes filling her life with meaningless trifles and inconsequential work – all that matters is that life is chock full of literally anything.
 Busyness is a badge of honor.

 The procrastinator doesn’t see how much work he really is getting done, usually in uber-compressed frantic sessions, often even more work than workaholics — all that matters is that he has a legitimate cover for failure.
 (I didn’t have time, I did this last minute, I didn’t have enough information to get started, etc.) Worry is a badge of honor.

 The crazy thing is, I’m both.
 And every workaholic I’ve met procrastinates and every procrastinator I’ve met frantically works.

 Both are distancing themselves from their true life in Christ as a working image-bearer.

 Joyfully, God located work in our creation, in our dirt-bodies, in the essence of who we are.
 There’s nothing to prove.
 There’s no place to go to work.
 Work is embedded in the paradoxical empty fullness of our existence.
 It’s part of who we are.
 We are work itself.
 We can’t help but be.
 We aren’t what we do, but we do.

 The creation story starts in a garden and ends in a city.
 We are the ones who are the builders, in union with God, of that transformation project.

 The Lord God took the man and put him in the Garden of Eden to work it and take care of it.
 Genesis 2:15

-The good news is that work is such a harsh pursuit for most of us, requiring all that we are in exchange for layoffs, burnout, fatigue, empty monetary rewards and more.
-It has the potential to deeply shape us if we let it do its stripping work!
+The good news is that work is such a harsh pursuit for most of us, requiring all that we are in exchange for layoffs, burnout, fatigue, empty monetary rewards, pseudo-recognition, and more.
+This is good news because work has the potential to deeply shape us if we let it do its stripping work!

 In the end, God wants all that we are as much as He wants all that we do.
-Work is one of those things we are and God wants that, too.
+Work is one of those things we are and God wants that too.